 “The counsellor and psychotherapist of the future will give up splitting off the thinking/feeling of the client as a separate ‘province’, and instead deal with the whole body-brain-mind-environment that we call ‘the individual’, including their diet, exercise regime, sleep pattern, relaxation, work-life balance, and other lifestyle factors”.
 Jim Byrne and Renata Taylor-Byrne

 The Institute for Emotive-Cognitive Embodied-Narrative Therapy (E-CENT) was established in March 2007, by Jim Byrne and Renata Taylor-Byrne.
 (For contact details, please see email addresses at the end of this page).

-The core mission of the institute is to review the most prominent and most promising models of the human body-mind, created by the major philosophers and psychologists, from the time of the Buddha and Plato to modern times.
+In addition to reviewing the importance of diet, exercise, self-talk, relaxation, meditation, relationship security, stress management strategies, and so on; we have also set out to review the most prominent and most promising models of the human body-mind, created by the major philosophers and psychologists, from the time of the Buddha and Plato to modern times.

-These include the models of Plato, Aristotle, Freud and the post-Freudians; Ellis and the cognitive-behaviourists; Attachment theory, Object relations, and Affect regulation theory; Interpersonal neurobiology; Transactional Analysis, Zen Buddhism and Moral philosophy; and many other useful ideas and theories.
+These include the models of Plato, Aristotle, Freud and the post-Freudians; Ellis and the cognitive-behaviourists; Attachment theory, Object relations, and Affect regulation theory; Interpersonal neurobiology; Transactional Analysis, moderate Zen Buddhism and moderate Stoicism; Moral philosophy; and many other useful ideas and theories.

 We work very hard to promote awareness of the links between diet, exercise, relaxation, meditation, on the one hand, and the quality of our mental functioning on the other.